shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

     }
 }
 ```

-## Writing a function to invoke `create_campaign` instruction.
+## Writing a function to invoke create_campaign instruction.
-Before we start let use create a javascript implementation for the Rust struct `CampaignDetails`
-We have created a class and we will call it `CampaignDetails`.
-For deserialization and serialization we have to create a schema for our class
-We will create map, And match the types of each field.
-> Note : PubKey type is nothing but a u8 array with length 32.
+We need to write a JavaScript implementation for the Rust struct CampaignDetails.
+We have created a class and we will call it CampaignDetails.
+For deserialization and serialization we have to create a schema for our class.
+We will create map, and match the types of each field.
+Note that PubKey type is nothing but a u8 array with length 32.

 ```js
 class CampaignDetails {
     constructor(properties) {